soumyadip1995/soumyadip1995.github.io/_posts/2020-02-04-machine_translation.md

 ## **Neural Turing Machine**

+### **Turing Machine**

 A Turing machine is a mathematical model of computation that defines an abstract machine.
 The Turing Machine was proposed by Alan Turing in 1936.
 The machine operates on an infinite memory tape .
 The tape has countless number of "discrete cells" on it, each filled with a symbol: 0, 1 or blank (“ “).
 The operation head can move left/right on the tape.
+[Turing Machine Explained - Computerphile](https://www.youtube.com/watch?v=dNRDvLACg5Q)

 ![alt text](https://i1.wp.com/makezine.com/wp-content/uploads/2010/03/turingfull560.jpg?resize=1200%2C670&strip=all&ssl=1)